 The Greenway consists of an array of masonry materials, varying in the type and frequency of upkeep they require.
-These plazas, walkways and paths are heavily trafficked and require ongoing maintenance.
-Thus, the Greenway Conservancy is seeking to retain a masonry contractor for a 2.5 year term to address this need for regular masonry maintenance throughout the park.
+These plazas, walkways, vertical structures, and paths are heavily trafficked and require ongoing maintenance.
 The masonry contractor will perform masonry repairs and restoration at least twice annually, as prioritized by the Greenway Conservancy Maintenance staff and in accordance with the unit pricing submitted in response to this RFP.
-The Conservancy would expect the selected contractor to be available to complete masonry work on the Greenway between approximately March 15-May 31st and September 15-November 30.
+The Conservancy would expect the selected contractor to be available to complete masonry work on the Greenway between approximately March 15-May 31st and September 15-November 30 each year of the contract term.